FabioScielzoOrtiz/robust_mixed_dist-package/README.md

-# PyDistances
+# robust_mixed_dist

-For more information, check out the official documentation of `PyDistances` at: https://fabioscielzoortiz.github.io/PyDistances-book/intro.html
+For more information, check out the official documentation of `robust_mixed_dist` at: https://fabioscielzoortiz.github.io/robust_mixed_dist-docu/intro.html